Savon de Marseille a Provencal Tradition

 - Start to finish the time required is approximately 30-days

 The regulations stated that the soap had to be produced with local ingredients; olive oil, sea salt and ash from saltwort plants (found in the Camargue).
 Animal fats were not permitted.
-In those days before air conditioning, manufacturing had to stop during summer months as the product could not be adequately stored.
-Only soap made following these rules was allowed to bear a stamp indicating that that it was pure Savon de Marseille.
+In those days before air conditioning, manufacturing had to stop during the summer months as the product could not be adequately stored.
+Only soap made following these rules was allowed to bear a stamp indicating that it was pure Savon de Marseille.

 - Marius Fabre, in Salon (established in 1900)